Why is there a TB clearance requirement?

 What if I have an allergy or medical contraindication to a vaccine?

-You will need to download a Medical Exemption Request form (from the Downloadable forms page on eTang) and have it filled out and signed by your medical provider, then submit via mail or fax well before the deadline to allow sufficient time for review.
+You will need to download a Medical Exemption Request form (from the Downloadable forms page on eTang) and have it filled out and signed by your medical provider, then upload it to eTang under Downloadable Forms before the deadline to allow sufficient time for review.
 Medical exemption requests will be evaluated individually by the UHS Medical Director.